All photography by Christian Berg

 Afternoon: Back in Da Nang, spend a relaxing afternoon enjoying a few creature comforts.
 If you're up for shopping, you may be tempted by the chic boutiques sprinkled near the river and waterfront.
 Da Nang Souvenirs and Cafe provides a range of take-home mementos, and AVANA stocks amazing clothings and accessories inspired by the ethnic Co Tu minority.
-For a bout of indulgence, book a spa treatment at Fusion Maia Resort, or take advantage of happy hour and swim a few laps at a rooftop pool, accompanied by views of the city skyline, Han River, and Son Tra Peninsula.
+For a bout of indulgence, book a spa treatment, or take advantage of happy hour and swim a few laps at a rooftop pool, accompanied by views of the city skyline, Han River, and Son Tra Peninsula.

 Dinner: Dine at the beach for a feast of fresh seafood plucked live from giant tanks.
 Consider some mantis shrimp fried with garlic, grilled calamari or clams steamed with coconut milk, lime leaves and chilli.